Expand Your Online Presence by Writing Good Content

 An easy way to add frequency is by breaking up long articles into two or three smaller articles or publishing them as a part of a series (which I clearly haven’t done in this article).

 Search engine optimization doesn’t happen overnight.
 Starting from scratch and using best practices, it can often take Google months rank you highly.
 Once it does rank you, it is good to have a cache of information ready to help keep you there.
 Conversely, as hard as it is to get to the front page of Google, unless you keep publishing content that it likes, you will not be there long.
 As time goes on, each subsequent “quality” article that Google finds should add to the weight applied to every article on your website as a whole.
 This makes it exponentially easier for each article you publish which meets Google’s criteria to reach its front page.
 Write and publish articles before and after you are listed on Google.

-In Google’s proprietary conjunction, these factors are what help get your content on its front page.
 Although the balance of criteria the algorithms value is constantly changing, it’s clear that the best web optimization strategies place and emphasis on quality of content.
 Tweak your strategy to your practice and find what works.
-Refine your distribution networks; be proactive; and always be searching for the next hot topic to make the subject of an article.
+Refine your distribution networks; be proactive; always be searching for the next hot topic to make the subject of an article.
 Remember – to stay on Google’s front page, your strategy needs to adapt as quickly as its algorithms do.